avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

  [^chosen]: __Chosen People:__ It is quite telling that that the biggest haters of the Jewish People throughout history derive their hatred from this exact verse.
 What infuriates them is that Jews are the conscience of the world, who recognize a higher Divine law than _patently immoral_ laws of dictators and kings, and even of elected governments (e.g. Pharaoh, Haman, and Hitler).
 On the other hand, it is important to remember that throughout history there have existed a few brave non-Jews who [feared God](https://rabbisacks.org/covenant-conversation/shemot/on-not-obeying-immoral-orders/) by defying patently immoral laws of their governments, e.g. the Egyptian midwives Shifra and Puah in [Exodus 1:17](https://mechon-mamre.org/p/pt/pt0201.htm), and modern day [righteous gentiles](https://en.wikipedia.org/wiki/Righteous_Among_the_Nations) who hid Jews from the Nazis at great risk to their own lives.

- [^depravity]: __IDF General Staff Depravity:__ From the Oslo Accords to this day (2025) it is accurate to describe the IDF General Staff as depraved.
-Generals who are promoted to the General Staff are selected precisely because their main goal is _no longer_ to unequivocally win wars, or to save as many civilian lives as possible, or to save the lives of their soldiers.
-We saw this clearly in their total lack of preparedness for the recent October 7 Hamas massacres.
-We saw it in their denial that the so-called _Disengagement_ would be a future existential disaster.
-We saw it in their lackluster execution of the Second Lebanese War.
-They are selected because they internalize the pseudo ethics of their bizarre "purity of arms" philosophy.
-Due to the IDF's generous early retirement benefits, they view the IDF just as a stepping stone in their future career path whether in politics or business, so they refrain from engaging in any politically incorrect activities that might even prevent them from so much as taking a vacation with their wives for a London shopping spree, because a UK court might indict them for "abusing the rights" of a poor Palestinian.
-Note that the spectacular initial response of the civilian reservists to the October 7 massacres was very much in spite of the hysteria and lack of preparedness of the General Staff.
-And also note the fundamental flaw of their military ethics guru _Asa Kasher_, who is worshiped by both the IDF and legal system, is that he claims that our Islamic enemies only want to "share" _Eretz Yisrael_ (English: Land of Israel) with us with equal rights for all.
-However it has finally (2025) become painfully obvious to the majority of sentient Israeli Jews, including secular ones, that the goal of our Islamic enemies is to _annihilate_ the Jewish presence here, exactly like the Nazis wanted to do to European Jewry.
+ [^depravity]: __IDF General Staff Depravity:__ (1) From the Oslo Accords to this day (2025) it is accurate to describe the IDF General Staff as depraved.
+Generals are promoted precisely because they are sycophants who have no interests in winning wars .
+(Reformed leftist historian [Dr. Gadi Taub](https://www.israelnationalnews.com/news/404518) further develops this theme).
+We saw this clearly in their criminal lack of preparation for the recent October 7 Hamas massacres (e.g. _Yoav Gallant_, _Aharon Haliva_, and _Yaron Finkelman_).
+We saw it in their denial that the so-called _Disengagement_ would be an existential disaster (e.g. _Shaul Mofaz_).
+We saw it in their lackluster execution of the _Second Lebanese War_ (e.g. _Dan Halutz_).
+On account of the IDF's generous early retirement benefits, they view the IDF just as a stepping stone in their future career path whether in politics or business, so they refrain from engaging in any politically incorrect activities that might even prevent them from so much as taking a vacation with their wives for a London shopping spree, because a UK court might indict them for "abusing the rights" of a poor Palestinian. _Note that the spectacular initial response of the civilian reservists to the October 7 massacres was very much in spite of the hysteria and lack of preparedness of the General Staff._ (2) They are promoted because they subscribe to the pseudo ethical creed of their _purity of arms_ philosophy.
+Note that the fundamental flaw of their military ethics guru _Asa Kasher_, who is worshiped by both the IDF and legal system, is that he recognizes that our Islamic enemies also have a valid claim to _Eretz Yisrael_ (English: Land of Israel) even though they stated to immigrate here only since the 1880s.
+Therefore in his opinion our wars are a "garden variety" fight over land.
+However it has finally (2025) become painfully obvious to the majority of sentient Israeli Jews, including secular ones, that the goal of our Islamic enemies is a religiously motivated  _jihad_ (English: _annihilation_) of our Jewish presence here, exactly like the Nazis wanted to do to European Jewry.
+Their claims about land rights are simply a pretext.
+Politically correct leftists prefer to forget about the 1929 Arab massacres before there was a significant "Zionist" presence here.
+Just listen to the regular Islamic rants from the Iranians.
+(Reformed leftist political scientist and former Labor _MK_ [Einat Wilf](https://www.linkedin.com/posts/einatwilf_seven-arab-states-declare-war-in-an-attempt-ugcPost-7196581590959874049-1eHt), and in more detail [here](https://www.youtube.com/watch?v=tOCCMaQ0rm0), further develops this theme).
 The enemy acts exactly like [Amalek](https://www.chabad.org/library/article_cdo/aid/3942715/jewish/Who-Were-Amalek-and-the-Amalekites.htm) did, and we must treat them accordingly.
 A Jewish society is fundamentally based upon the principle of reciprocal ethics.
-A person does not steal from or murder his neighbor, because he does not want his neighbor to do these acts to him.
-However if one hates us so much that their primary reason for living is to murder us, and they have the wherewithal to do so, then we are obligated to kill him first.
+Aside from the fact that _Torah_ gives us these ethical commands, logically a person should not steal from or murder his neighbor is because he does not want his neighbor to do similar acts to him.
+However if our enemy hates us so much that his primary reason for living is to murder us, and he has the wherewithal to do so, then we have a _moral obligation_ to kill him first.

- [^goldstein]: __Goldstein Massacre:__ The politically correct Israeli narrative is that Goldstein was a mass murderer.
+[^goldstein]: __Baruch Goldstein Massacre:__ The politically correct Israeli narrative is that Goldstein was a mass murderer.
 There were a large number of discrepancies in the testimony that are too long to discuss here, and that _Justice Shamgar_ admitted he simply chose to ignore.
 Peres had a huge motive to expel the "settlers" in order to make good on his promise to Arafat that he be given a [Judenrein](https://en.wikipedia.org/wiki/Judenfrei) Palestinian state because the treaty that the _Knesset_ and the people accepted did not call for such expulsions.
 As my article clearly shows, the Oslo implementation was based on massive government lies - the most egregious being the government's hiding of Arafat's responsibility for years of terrorism that resulted in thousands of deaths.
 The judicial system "rubber stamped" all government decisions that tread on "settler's" rights where the most egregious were stripping them of their gun permits, and ten years later the Gush Katif _Disengagement_ expulsion, and they "rubber stamped" administrative detention of anti-Oslo activists that "magically" stopped as soon as Bibi was first elected PM in 1996.
 There is no longer any _prima facie_ reason to believe in the objectivity of the Oslo judiciary.
 Therefore, I rely on the leaker's statement that Goldstein was framed.

-[^peres-graft]: __Peres History Of Graft:__ Graft was already part of Peres' DNA before Oslo.
-In the mid-1980s Peres shrewdly understood from the massive trove that _Yonatan Pollard_ supplied to Israeli intelligence how then US Secretary of Defense _Caspar Weinberger_ had set up an illegal CIA "slush fund" for the _Iran-Contra Affair_.
-Peres attempted to blackmail Weinberger.
-Weinberger became livid.
-Weinberger pulled out all stops in order to find Peres's source.
-Weinberger eventually discoverd that Pollard was the source.
-Since Peres was diplomatically untouchable, Weinberger demanded that Pollard pay dearly by becoming the first allied spy ever in US history to be given a life sentence, while Peres was reverse-blackmailed to agree not to intervene.
-In order to save his own credibilty, Peres agreed to sacrifice Pollard who spent 28 years in a maximum security US prison (!), followed by 5 years of parole restrictions.
-On Peres' orders, then first secretary of the Israeli embassy, _Elyakim Rubinstein_, slammed the embassy doors on Pollard when the FBI was in hot pursuit. _Rafi Eitan_, who was Pollard's handler and subsequently a government minister, wrote a newspaper article in _Yediot Aharonot_ in 2012 exposing Peres' betrayal of Pollard.
-As former PM _Moshe Sharett_ wrote in his memoirs in 1957 (!)
-"I consider Peres' rise to prominence a malignant, immoral disgrace.
-I will rend my clothes in mourning for the State if I see him become a minister in the Israeli government".
-Also Rubinstein had a history of scratching Peres' back.
-In his capacity of Attorney General he allowed a softball prosecution of _Avishai Raviv_ on his complicity in the Rabin assassination, nor did he prosecute Raviv's boss _Carmi Gilon_ whose orders Raviv admitted that he was following.
-And he rezoned Peres' Jericho casino in order to allow Israel clientel to play there in order to make it financially viable, especially in spite of Rubinstein's harsh earlier criticism of gambling.

- [^schlaff]: __Martin Schlaff:__ Schlaff's final _Stassi_ act was enabling senior _Stassi_ agents to rifle the East German treasury just before the reunification of East and West Germany in 1990.
-Rabin's last official meeting a few hours before his assassination in 1995 just happened to be with Schlaff at which time they discussed the Schlaff-Peres casino proposal to which Rabin was vehemently opposed.
-Rabin's Chief of  Staff Dubi Weisglass just so happened to represent Schlaff's business interests in Israel.
-Might this have been the true motive for Rabin's assassination?
-During the casino's first year of operation it had revenue of over \$50M per month.

- [^blackmail]: __"Legal" Blackmail:__  The so-called "legal" system under the leadership of then Chief Justice [Aharon Barak](https://en.wikipedia.org/wiki/Aharon_Barak) played a key role in enabling the Oslo Accords and the subsequent so-called "Disengagement".
-During his tenure Israel became a legal "reign of terror".
-Selective prosecution was _de rigueur_.
-Barak revived enforcement of the nebulous laws of [administrative detention of Jews](https://www.jewishpress.com/news/israel/government-israel/dm-katz-revokes-settlers-administrative-detentions-after-reinstating-them/2025/01/17/) which allowed the authorities to simply jail particularly "obnoxious" individuals opposed to the government's leftist policies, just like British Mandatory authorities used to suppress Jewish dissenters.
-The most egregious subversions of justice by the Barak court were (1) blackmailing then PM Sharon to implement the Disengagement or else face criminal charges for his election campaign financing violations, and (2) the sham prosecution of [Avishai Raviv](https://en.wikipedia.org/wiki/Avishai_Raviv), i.e. the _Shabak_ agent who could directly connect the assassination of then PM Rabin to [Carmi Gilon](https://en.wikipedia.org/wiki/Carmi_Gillon), the then head of the _Shabak_.
-Even though the new PM Peres was forced, by across-the-board public opinion, to fire the disgraced Gilon, Peres shamelessly immediately rewarded him by appointing him to head a government corporation (_Avner Insurance_), next as CEO of the _Peres Center_, and next as ambassador to Denmark.

- [^conflict-of-interests]: __Conflict of Interests:__ During the time when Peres was a government minister, Israel had a number of shooting episodes with the Pals.
-Peres used his influence to attempt to ensure his major investments would not be damaged by IDF fire, e.g. _Paltel_ and the casino.

 $endif